 - Brief presentations on topics of interest to the group

 - Workshops for parents that focus on common parental concerns and topics of interest to them.
-Examples include: “Making mealtime enjoyable,” “Help your child understand and be understood” and “Learning to play – and playing to learn”
+Examples include: “Making mealtime enjoyable,” “Help your child understand and use language to communicate” and “Learning to play – Playing to learn”

 - Opportunity for parents to discuss mutual concerns and benefit from each other’s experience